Gooseberry: Fungal pests

-Gooseberries, like other members of genus Ribes are banned or restricted in several states of the United States of America because they are secondary (telial) hosts for white pine blister rust.
+Gooseberries, like other members of genus Ribes, are banned or restricted in several states of the United States because they are secondary (telial) hosts for white pine blister rust.

 Insect habitat

 Gooseberry bushes (Ribes) are hosts to magpie moth (Abraxas grossulariata) caterpillars.
 Gooseberry plants are also a preferred host plant for comma butterfly (Polygonia c-album), whose larvae frequently feed upon the plant during the development stage, v-moth (Macaria wauaria), and gooseberry sawfly (Nematus ribesii).
 Nematus ribesii grubs will bury themselves in the ground to pupate; on hatching into adult form, they lay their eggs, which hatch into larvae on the underside of gooseberry leaves.

 Culinary uses

 Gooseberries are edible and can be eaten raw, or cooked as an ingredient in desserts, such as pies, fools and crumbles.
 Early pickings are generally sour and more appropriate for culinary use.
 This includes most supermarket gooseberries, which are often picked before fully ripe to increase shelf life.
 Gooseberries are also used to flavour beverages such as sodas, flavoured waters, or milk, and can be made into fruit wines and teas.
 Gooseberries can be preserved in the form of jams, dried fruit, as the primary or a secondary ingredient in pickling, or stored in sugar syrup.

-Nutritionally, gooseberries are a rich source of vitamin C, with no other micronutrients in significant content (see table).

-European gooseberry are often used for varenye fruit preserves in European Russia.
+Pastry dishes often pair gooseberry with flavors such as hazelnut, honey, raspberry, strawberry, and white chocolate.